xCss/Valine-docs/source/en/configuration.md

 - Default:`false`
 - Required:`false`

-Each time you access `forced' pulls the latest avatar
+Each time you access `forced` pulls the latest avatar